Neighborhoods

 The Investment Angle

 For investors, River District offers a defensible yield profile in a market that has gotten increasingly difficult to pencil out.
-At $239/sqft acquisition costs and Evans rental rates that have held in the $1,400-$1,900 range for 3-bedroom properties, gross rent multipliers are more favorable here than in Fort Collins or even central Greeley.
+The price-per-square-foot here is lower than Fort Collins or central Greeley, and gross rent multipliers are more favorable as a result.
 The tenant pool is stable — working-class families who stay for years rather than months — which reduces turnover costs that eat into returns on higher-end rentals.

 The risk factors are real and should be priced in.
 Flood zone properties carry insurance cost exposure.
 The proximity to Highway 85 industrial uses limits appreciation upside compared to purely residential neighborhoods.
 And Evans as a city is still working through infrastructure and service delivery questions that affect long-term property values.
 I've seen investors do well here with a 10-year hold mentality and a disciplined approach to maintenance.
 I've also seen people buy thinking it was a quick flip market and get stuck.
 It's a long game, not a momentum trade.